 Heroin Drug Charges

 Florida treats heroin very severely as it relates to dealing and more appropriately, to trafficking.
 Heroin doesn’t require a large quantity to be considered trafficking, and in fact, 4 grams or more can qualify as a trafficking offense, which really isn’t a lot.
 If you are caught selling and/or trafficking in heroin, you are facing the real possibility of serving a minimum mandatory prison sentence, which means a day-for-day prison sentence based on the quantity of heroin involved, and it can be substantial.
 It is a very serious offense and it is treated as one.
-It’s imperative that you hire a qualified criminal defense attorney to determine if you have any defenses and if there’s any opportunities for you to protect yourself from those consequences.
+It’s imperative that you hire a qualified drug crime attorney in Orlando to determine if you have any defenses and if there’s any opportunities for you to protect yourself from those consequences.

 Will you go to jail?